-We are now several months into the global COVID-19 pandemic.
+We are now almost two years into the global COVID-19 pandemic.
 Our local teams have been hard at work implementing Phase 1 of our relief action plan, and we are humbled by the extreme resilience shown by the Dana Asia-supported communities.
-With the support from donors so far, we have been able to distribute more than 2,000 emergency food packages to impoverished communities in the Philippines and Cambodia.
-These communities have little to no access to government support and are suffering severely reduced income as a direct result of the pandemic.
+Support from donors so far has enabled Dana Asia to distribute more than 2,000 emergency food packages to impoverished communities in the Philippines and Cambodia.
+These communities have little to no access to government support and are suffering severely reduced incomes as a direct result of the pandemic.

 Now Dana Asia is looking to the future.
 While food has been an urgent and immediate need throughout the past months, long-term solutions are needed.
 As restrictions are lifted and many countries start to recover from the outbreak, communities in the developing world are a long way away from returning to ‘normal’.
 Phase 2 of our relief action focuses efforts towards rebuilding and regenerating.